hairetikos/np2debug/README.md

 About
 -----
-This is a fork of the PC-98 emulator [Xnp2](https://github.com/nonakap/xnp2) with extended debugging features.
+This is a fork of the PC-98 emulator [Neko Project II](http://www.yui.ne.jp/np2/) with extended debugging features.
 The aim is to achieve a level of debugging comfort high enough to thoroughly modify PC-98 binaries and add new features to them.

-In addition to the assembly, memory and register viewers for emulated code already present in Xnp2, this version also includes:
+The Win9x version of the upstream Neko Project II already comes with assembly, memory and register viewers for emulated code, which, however, have to be manually enabled by putting `I286SAVE=true` into its .ini file.
+In addition to enabling these features by default, this fork also includes:

 * single-step execution
 * code breakpoints